The Keep Score by Tangerine Dream

 > previously released 1997 LOGOSTYPES/LOGOTYPES bootleg, with original track title

-2020 – THE KEEP The Keep (Original Motion Picture Soundtrack / Remastered 2020) - This is a stand-alone streaming version of the soundtack included in the Pilots Of Purple Twilight: The Virgin Recordings 1980-1983 CD/LP collection on CD #10, described above.
-In 2020 Virgin released the original version of the cancelled 1984 soundtrack album for The Keep.
-It features the original versions of all 13 tracks from the original master tapes TD delivered to Virgin in late 1983, in their original track order.
-A slightly different, remixed version of this had already been released by TDI in 1997.
-It included addtional instrumentation and additional tracks (Sign in the Dark, Weird Village, and Love and Destiny) that were never part of the original 1983 version, and a slightly different track order.
-Like that 1997 TDI version of The Keep, this release only contains about 6 minutes of actual music used in the film.
-THE KEEP ORIGINAL SOUNDTRACK - THE COMPLETE RECORDINGS / 30th ANNIVERSARY EDITION bootleg from Restoration Project still remains the most complete collection of the actual music heard in the film.
+2020 – THE KEEP The Keep (Original Motion Picture Soundtrack / Remastered 2020) - This is a stand-alone 13-track streaming version of the soundtack included in the Pilots Of Purple Twilight: The Virgin Recordings 1980-1983 CD/LP collection on CD #10, described above.
+It was released by Virgin in 2020.
+A slightly different, 16 track remixed version of this had already been released by TDI in 1997.
+It included addtional instrumentation and additional tracks (Sign in the Dark, Weird Village, and Love and Destiny) that were not included in this version, and a slightly different track order.

+Like that 1997 TDI version of The Keep soundtrack, this release only contains about 6 minutes of actual music used in the film.
 This stand-alone version was released on Apple Music, Amazon, Spotify, and other streaming services.

 Via Vision DVD box artwork from the official 2020 DVD release